Woman kept silent about witnessing MLK's assassination, until now

-In the footnotes of history, she is known only in police records as Witness #43.
+Tucked away in the footnotes of history, she is referred to in police records as Witness #43.

-And for five decades, most people never knew what Mary Ellen Ford saw on April 4, 1968.
+And for five decades, most people had no clue what Mary Ellen Ford saw on April 4, 1968.

 At the time, a 21-year-old Ford was a waitress and cook at the famed Lorraine Motel in Memphis, Tennessee, where the Rev. Martin Luther King Jr. would stay to take part in the civil rights protests sweeping the South.